 Extra chopped peppermint candy for garnish, if desired

-- In large bowl, combine 2 cups softened ice cream with 1 cup sweetened whipped cream and mix well.
+- In large bowl, combine 2 cups softened ice cream with 1 cup sweetened whipped cream or whipped topping and mix well.
 Fold in 1/3 cup of the crushed candy cane pieces and stir.

 - If making individual desserts, place 1/2 cup of the softened ice cream mixture on top of the cookie crust in each ramekin.
 If making one pie, spread all of the ice cream mixture evenly into the prepared cookie crust.